 Weight of sample analyzed

-2.2.7 Phytate Determination
+2.2.7: Phytate Determination

 Phytate contents were determined using the method of Young and Greaves, (1940) as adopted by Lucas and Markakes (1975).
 0.2g of each of the different processed corns was weighed into different 250ml conical flasks.
 Each sample was soaked in 100ml of 2% concentrated HCL for 3hr, the sample was then filtered.
 50ml of each filtrate was laced in 250ml beaker and 100ml distilled water added to each sample.
 10ml of 0.3% ammonium thiocynate solution was added as indicator and titrated with standard iron (111) chloride solution which contained 0.00195g iron per 1ml.